-Base Pay
+Base Salary

-Base pay is the foundation of our executive compensation package.
-Our practice in establishing executive base pay, and that for other managers and employees, is to determine the market median or "50th percentile" among comparable companies.
-This data was obtained through Meridian.
-Base pay is then established based on the Named Executive Officer's responsibilities, role in the organization, level and type of work experience, and individual and business performance.
-We expect to continue to engage a compensation consultant to review and provide competitive market pay data on no less than a bi-annual basis.
+Base salary is the foundation of our executive compensation package.
+Our practice in establishing executive base salary, and that for other managers and employees, is to determine the market median, "or 50th percentile" among comparable companies.
+This data was provided by Meridian.
+Base salary is then established based on the Named Executive Officer's responsibilities, role in the organization, level and type of work experience, and individual and business performance.
+We expect to continue to engage a compensation consultant to review and provide competitive market pay data on no less than a bi-annual basis

 We utilize a market-based job evaluation system to establish and ensure equitable, competitive pay levels throughout the organization.
 Salary grades and ranges are established by evaluating positions based on the external market data and internal equity.
-All of our employees, including the Named Executive Officers, are assigned to a salary grade.
+Most of our employees, including the Named Executive Officers, are assigned to a salary grade.
 Broad ranges of salary are associated with each grade.

-Base pay and salary grade also play a factor in determining other short- and long-term incentive compensation awards.
-Short-term target incentive awards are a percentage of base salary and long-term incentives are based on a Named Executive Officer's salary grade.
+Base salary and salary grade also play a factor in determining other short- and long-term incentive compensation awards.
+Short-and long-term target incentive awards are set at a percentage of base salary.